How to Build a Digital Portfolio That Gets You Hired in the Trades

 Build Your Portfolio Today with Trade Scouts

-Trade Scouts makes it simple to create a digital profile that highlights your best work, gets you noticed, and connects you with jobs that match your skills.
+In conclusion, Trade Scouts makes it simple to create a digital portfolio for trades workers that highlights your best work, gets you noticed, and connects you with jobs that match your skills.

 No fluff.
 No complicated forms.
-Just proof that you’re ready to work.
+Instead, just proof that you’re ready to work.

 Start building your free digital portfolio now.